What is Dissociative Identity Disorder?

 In other words, if a personality is on standby, it dissociates or detaches itself and does not know what happened while it was on standby.
 And that’s why people with this condition can struggle to recall significant portions of their everyday life.

-The impact this condition has on our personal and professional life depends significantly on the number of existing personalities.
+The impact that dissociative identity disorder has on one's personal and professional life depends significantly on the number of existing personalities.
 But as you can probably imagine people who suffer from dissociative identity disorder face numerous challenges.

 Signs of Dissociative Identity Disorder

-Experts agree that even though this condition occurs during childhood, symptoms become obvious during adolescence and may worsen when the person reaches adulthood.
+Experts agree that even though DID occurs during childhood, symptoms become obvious during adolescence and may worsen when the person reaches adulthood.

 The main signs of dissociative identity disorder are: